hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

     * First-order differencing: take differences between successive realizations of the time series
       * `x_t - x_t-1`
       * Example of using first-order differencing using `diff()`: https://github.com/PacktPublishing/Practical-Time-Series-Analysis/blob/master/Chapter02/Chapter_2_First_Order_Differencing.ipynb
+      * There is also a simply way to use differencing to reach to stationary, that is to apply `diff()` multiple times until the ts reaches to stationary, such as ts.diff().diff()
     * Second-order differencing
       * `(x_t - x_t-1) - (x_t-1 - x_t-2)`
       * Python solution: https://stackoverflow.com/a/59095333/2085454